smartcontractkit/external-adapters-js/README.md

 ║
 ╠═.yarn - yarn 2 dependencies
 ║
+╠═grafana - utilities and configurations related to Grafana ║
 ╚═packages
     ║
     ╠══ composites - adapters composed of multiple other adapters for complex functionality ║
     ╠══ core - the internal framework used across all external adapters ║
+    ╠══ k6 - performance testing scripts and configurations using k6
+    ║
+    ╠══ non-deployable - adapters that are not mean to be ran independently ║
     ╠══ scripts - additional Node.js scripts for mono-repository management
     ║